CalebBell/fluids/docs/tutorial.rst

 ['N2', 'O2', 'Ar', 'He', 'O', 'H', 'N']
 >>> atm.zs
 [0.7811046, 0.2095469, 0.009343, 5.2417e-06, 0.0, 0.0, 0.0]

+The horizontal wind models have almost the same API, and calculate wind speedAdd commentMore actions and direction as a function of elevation, latitude, longitude, day of year and time of day. hwm93 can also take as an argument local geomagnetic conditions and solar activity, but this effect was found to be so negligible it was removed from future versions of the model such as hwm14.

+Calculation of wind velocity, meridional (m/sec Northward) and zonal (m/sec Eastward) for 1000 m elevation, 45 degrees latitude and longitude, 150th day of year, 0 seconds in, with both models:

+>>> hwm93(Z=1000, latitude=45, longitude=45, day=150)  # doctest: +SKIP
+(-0.0038965975400060415, 3.8324742317199707)
+>>> hwm14(Z=1000, latitude=45, longitude=45, day=150)  # doctest: +SKIP
+(-0.9920163154602051, 0.4105832874774933)

+These wind velocities are only historical normals; conditions may vary year to year.

 The solar radiation model is based around the Sun Position Algorithm (SPA) developed by NREL; it can calculate the position of the sun in the sky at